opustecnica/volumio-plugins/plugins/user_interface/peppy_screensaver/README.md

 >Many thanks to peppy.player, who provided the conditions for this

 -----
+##### Version 2.2.1
+* fix stop screensaver on title end
+* add volume fadeIn also for spectrum
+* add animation on startup and on close of screensaver
+* add the possibility to change the position of screensaver window if it smaller then screen

+##### Version 2.2.0
+* update socketIO to 4.6 to make it compatible to updated volumio socketIO server

 ##### Version 2.1.0
 * complete spectrum templates for all resolutions
 * add an option for USB-DAC's to prevent abbort playing with spotify